Ranked: America’s most beautiful city parks

 19. Lincoln Park, Chicago, Illinois

 The largest park in Chicago, Lincoln Park encompasses 1,208 acres of attractive, landscaped grounds.
-It’s home to one of the only remaining free zoos in the country, Lincoln Park Zoo, as well as the Park Conservatory, a Victorian-era glass house showcasing a stunning array of plants from all over the world.
-It’s situated in an upscale neighbourhood which shares its name, whose residents are lucky to count the space as their backyard.
+It’s home to one of the only remaining free zoos in the country, the Lincoln Park Zoo, as well as the Lincoln Park Conservatory, a Victorian-era glasshouse showcasing a stunning array of plants from all over the world.
+It’s situated in an upscale neighborhood which shares its name, whose residents are lucky to count the space as their backyard.

 18. Grant Park, Chicago, Illinois